 - We will endeavour to maintain patients’ medical records up to date and will respect patients’ right of access to same.

-- We offer Annual reviews on Medication, Asthma, CHD, Diabetics, Mental Health and Learning disabilities.
+- We offer Annual reviews on Medication, Asthma, Chronic Heart Disease (CHD), Diabetics, Mental Health and Learning disabilities.

-- We offer clinics for ante/post-natal, child Immunisation, cervical smears, CHD, COPD, Diabetes, Asthmatic, Flu, travel advice including travel vaccinations.
+- We offer clinics for ante natal, post natal, child Immunisation, cervical smears, CHD, Chronic Obstructive Pulmonary Disease (COPD), Diabetes, Asthmatic, Influenza (Flu), travel advice including travel vaccinations.

 - If any of our clinics need to be cancelled we will try wherever possible to give at least 24 hours notice.